Updated: Aug 19

 That modification did nothing to prevent the .375s to crack the pistol grip.
 Why?
 Here is the cross bolt used by Ruger.
 The image was forwarded to me by site member Tom, with his opinion.
 It set my mind working:

-Compare the diameter of the screw end on the rifle outside with the actual diameter of the bolt hidden inside - and consider the actual little radial surface on that tiny curve of the bolt which is presented against the wood to prevent local compression of the wood and movement of the action into the wood.
-The acting "lug" surface is negligble.
-No wonder the .375s kept on cracking up..
+This screw fits inside a round sleeve which acts ast the added recoul bearing surface .
+Consider the actual little radial surface on that sleeve's curve which is presented against the wood to prevent local compression of the wood and movement of the action into the wood.
+The acting "lug" surface is still small.
+No wonder the .375s kept on cracking up.

-Here is the cross bolt used on all European and locally built Mauser type actions:
+Here is the cross bar used on all European and locally built Mauser type actions:

-A large flat surface as seen is presented against the wood.
-Effective prevention of getting impressed into the wood as opposed to the thin screw in the Ruger action is immediately evident.
+The large flat surface is presented against the wood.
+Effective surface prevention of getting impressed into the wood as opposed to the final arc of the radius of the Ruger cross "bolt" is immediately evident.